womboai/pft-nft-node/README.md

 0. Before running this you will need to use nodetools to initialize credentials and node configuration on your machine.
 To do so visit https://github.com/postfiatorg/nodetools/tree/async
 1. Create a venv with python version 3.12.0
 2. Run `pip install -r requirements.dev.txt`
-3. To run the bot you can call `python -m imagenode.chatbots.pft_image_bot`
+3. To run the bot you can call `python -m nftnode.chatbots.pft_nft_bot`